fudanjx/pharmacy-lp/README.md

 1. **Tier 1**: First attempts to solve with all constraints enforced
 2. **Tier 2**: If no solution found, relaxes the ACC-trained staff requirement (if allowed)
 3. **Tier 3**: If still no solution, also relaxes consecutive weekend constraints and/or same weekend constraints (if allowed)
+4. **Tier 4**: If still no solution, relaxes shift type balance constraints as a last resort (if enabled)

 In the web interface, users can control which constraints can be relaxed through the Advanced Options:
 - **Allow Consecutive Weekends if Needed**: Allows staff to work consecutive weekends when necessary
 - **Allow Both Days on Same Weekend if Needed**: Allows staff to work both days of the same weekend when necessary
 - **ACC staff are not mandatory for every Saturday**: Allows Saturdays without ACC-trained staff when necessary
+- **Enforce Balanced Shift Type Distribution**: Controls whether shift types should be evenly distributed (enabled by default)
+- **Shift Balance Tolerance**: Sets how much deviation is allowed from ideal shift type distribution (0=strict, 1=±1 shift difference, 2=±2 shift difference)

 The results page will indicate which constraints were relaxed to find a solution.